Semiclassical analysis on compact nilmanifolds: Preliminaries on Rockland operators on and

 \subsubsection{Definitions}

-A \emph{Rockland operator} $\cR$ on $G$ is a left-invariant differential operator which is homogeneous of positive degree and satisfies the Rockland condition, that is, for each unitary irreducible representation $\pi$ on $G$, except for the trivial representation, the operator $\pi(\cR)$ is injective on the space $\mathcal H_\pi^\infty$ of smooth vectors of the infinitesimal representation.
+A \emph{Rockland operator} $\cR_G$ on $G$ is a left-invariant differential operator which is homogeneous of positive degree and satisfies the Rockland condition, that is, for each unitary irreducible representation $\pi$ on $G$, except for the trivial representation, the operator $\pi(\cR_G)$ is injective on the space $\cH_\pi^\infty$ of smooth vectors of the infinitesimal representation.

+\begin{remark} Some authors may not assume the homogeneity of the Rockland operator, but as a convention here, we assume that Rockland operators are homogeneous.
+This convention does not change the analysis since authors who do not assume homogeneity study the principal part of the operators, that is, what we call Rockland operator. \end{remark}

-Recall \cite{HelfferNourrigat79} that Rockland operators are hypoelliptic.
-In fact, they may equivalently. be characterised as the left-invariant differential operators which are hypoelliptic.
-If this is the case, then $\cR + \sum_{[\alpha]< \nu}c_\alpha X^\alpha$ where $c_\alpha\in \bC$ and $\nu$ is the homogeneous degree of $\nu$ is hypoelliptic.
+Recall that Rockland operators $\cR_G$ are hypoelliptic.
+In fact, they are equivalently characterised as the left-invariant homogeneous differential operators that are hypoelliptic.
+If this is the case, then $\cR_G + \sum_{[\alpha]< \nu}c_\alpha X^\alpha$, where $c_\alpha\in \bC$ and $\nu$ is the homogeneous degree of $\cR$, is hypoelliptic.

 A Rockland operator is \emph{positive} when